This One Overlooked Mistake Can Cost You Your Credibility

 I know an oral surgeon who runs a booming practice and is highly sought after in his industry.
 Yet his email address is @aol.com and says otherwise.
 While this doesn't bother the majority of clients (and certainly doesn’t take away from his stellar skills), I believe the world is catching up to business best practices and eventually everyone will be judged on EVERY element of their business- like their email.
 Details matter.

-Like I’ve mentioned in previous posts, if you can’t set up (or pay someone to set up) a custom email, what else can’t you do?
+If you can’t set up (or pay someone to set up) a custom email, what else can’t you do?

 It’s another opportunity to brand your business